 Corinne likes neurosciences in the broad sense, she thinks the brain is the most complex 'software' ever made.
 Her interests are neuroanatomy, neuroplasticity, brain disorders and repair.

 Corinne joined the Wyss Center in April 2016 when she took charge of managing the Preclinical Neuroscience Platform (PNP).
 She has been responsible for the Neurobiology Lab since June 2021, contributing to scientific research and to the Wyss Center projects.

 She holds a PhD in Neurosciences from the University of Bordeaux 2 (France) where she studied the development of basal ganglia in human brain followed by a Post Doc at the University of Southampton to study neurodegeneration on in vitro models of ischemia and aids, where she also collaborated with the pharmaceutical industry.
 She continued her research in the field of neurodegenerative diseases in both academia while teaching (Bordeaux 2 and ETHZ) and the pharmaceutical industry.

-Before joining the Wyss Center, Corinne worked at Merck Serono and Covance in Geneva, where she was in charge of implementing histology laboratories.
+Before joining the Wyss Center, Corinne worked in Pharma in Geneva, where she gained experience in quality management procedures.

 She enjoys working in a multidisciplinary environment, bringing her expertise in neurosciences and contributing to brain discovery and neurodevice research.

 Corinne has published articles in peer reviewed journals.

 Peeking inside ‘mini-brains’ could boost understanding of the human brain in health and disease

 Revealing details of the internal structure of ‘mini-brains’ could help accelerate drug studies and may offer alternatives to some animal testing.Collaboration